What Is a Charge Nurse?

 You’ll be interacting with a House Supervisor, escalating and coordinating to and with your Nursing Manager more directly, creating communication channels and alignment with other disciplines, and collaborating with fellow charge nurses.

 Additionally, it will make you a better bedside nurse.
-It will give you insight into all of the decisions and nuances that go into making patient assignments, difficulty in triaging and balancing admits and discharges, considerations with staffing skill-mix and patient acuity, and thus afford you an overall newfound appreciation for your fellow charge nurses.
+It will give you insight into all of the decisions and nuances that go into making patient care assignments, difficulty in triaging and balancing admits and discharges, considerations with staffing skill-mix and patient acuity, and thus afford you an overall newfound appreciation for your fellow charge nurses.

 Like being a manager, we shouldn’t necessarily think about becoming a charge nurse as simply as being a logical next step in a career ladder.
 Just as management isn’t for everyone, being a charge nurse isn’t either.
 Some people are meant to be individual or independent contributors (ICs) and are exceptionally good at what they do.